jupyter/nbgrader/nbgrader/docs/source/configuration/jupyterhub_config.rst

 To make your own custom authentication such as through an LTI you could start by making a method that inherits the Authenticator class, which is a plugin for different authentication methods.

-There are now 3 authentication classes:
+There are now three authentication classes:

-* NoAuthPlugin : The default old behaviour.
+* ``NoAuthPlugin`` : The default old behaviour.
 Using this plugin will allow any user to any course if he does not have a course_id in his nbgrader_config.
-This is still the default behaviour so no need to specify it in etc/jupyter/nbgrader_config.py
+This is still the default behaviour so no need to specify it in ``etc/jupyter/nbgrader_config.py``

-* JupyterHubAuthPlugin : Uses the Jupyterhub groups part of the Jupyterhub API for authentication.
+* ``JupyterHubAuthPlugin`` : Uses the Jupyterhub groups part of the Jupyterhub API for authentication.

-* Authenticator: Inherit this class to make your own Authenticator plugin, thought of as a way to enable LTI use cases.
+* ``Authenticator``: Inherit this class to make your own Authenticator plugin, thought of as a way to enable LTI use cases.